reactjs/react.dev/src/content/reference/react/use-client.md

 </Sandpack>

-As `Counter` requires both the `useState` hook and event handlers to increment or decrement the value, this component must be a Client Component and will require a `'use client'` directive at the top.
+As `Counter` requires both the `useState` Hook and event handlers to increment or decrement the value, this component must be a Client Component and will require a `'use client'` directive at the top.

 In contrast, a component that renders UI without interaction will not need to be a Client Component.